IBMStreams/streamsx.objectstorage/_docs/01_09-sink-operators.md

 #### Raw Storage Format
+If the input tuple schema for the `raw` storage format has more than one input attribute the operators expect `dataAttribute` parameter to be specified.
+The attribute specified as `dataAttribute` value should be of `rstring` or `blob` type.

 Parameters relevant for the `raw` storage format:
 * `dataAttribute` - Required when input tuple has more than one attribute.
 Specifies the name of the attribute which content is about to be written to the output object.
 The attribute should has `rstring` or `blob` SPL type.